CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 $$\nabla \times \mathbf{B}= \mu_0 \left( \mathbf{J}_{ext}+\displaystyle\sum_a \dfrac{q_a}{m_a} \int \dfrac{\mathbf{p}}{\gamma_a} f_a d\mathbf{p}\right)+\epsilon_0\mu_0 \dfrac{\partial \mathbf{E}}{\partial t}$$

 The $C_a$ term describes the effect of collisions and $\gamma_{a}=\left(1+p^2/(m_a^2c^2)\right)^{\frac{1}{2}}$.
-This is a system of coupled (the fields tell the particles how to move, and the particle motion itself modifies the fields), nonlinear equations and describes vast physics that spans an enormous range of temporal and spatial scales.
-Hence, over the decades many approximations to these equations have been developed that are often more tractable, allowing one to obtain reasonable results in specific physical situations.
-Still the frontier in  theoretical and computational plasma physics remains the complete kinetic understanding of plasma from these full set of equations.
+If $C_a$ is set to zero, the system takes the name of the relativistic collisionless Vlasov-Maxwell system.
+In these equations, the fields dictate the particles how to move, and the particle motion itself modifies the fields.
+As a result, this is a system of coupled, nonlinear equations, representing a broad spectrum of physics across various temporal and spatial scales.
+Over time, many approximations to these equations have been developed, often making them more manageable and allowing one to obtain reasonable results in specific physical situations.
+Nevertheless, the forefront of theoretical and computational plasma physics continues to strive for a comprehensive kinetic comprehension of plasma dynamics, derived from this complete set of equations.

-In this lecture, we will quickly survey modern computational techniques to handle problems in plasma physics.
+In this section, we will quickly survey modern computational techniques to handle problems in plasma physics.

 - Near first-principles simulations methods in which the Vlasov-Maxwell (collisionless) equation is solved using the finite-difference-time-domain particle-in-cell method (FDTD PIC).
 - Solving fluid equations that are obtained from taking moments of the Vlasov-Maxwell equations and making a closure to approximate the moments not evolved by the fluid equations.